dingtoffee/password_scanner/README.md

     # the type of file supported
     textract_ext = ['docx','eml','epub','msg','pptx','ps','txt','xlsx','xls','rtf','pdf']
     native_ext = ['template','conf','config','deploy','bat','vbs','LOG','xml','cmd','vb','py','pl','csv','html','json','htm']
-    # Known false positive you want to exclude
+    # Known false positive you want to exclude, an example has been uploaded to github as well (fp.csv).
+Follow that template to upload known false positive path to be eliminate from the result.
     fp = 'C:\\Temp\\result\\fp.csv'
     # Knwon folder owner and their email address
     softfolder = 'C:\\Temp\\result\\folder_owner.csv'
 3. After editing it you could run it by typing `python scan.py`